offshore-safety/vagrant-mssql-express/README.md

 ### Connecting to the SQL Server instance that runs inside the VM

-Standard user for the RMS databases
+Standard user for the RMS and DADmin databases

 * Username: `nopsema`
 * Password: `nopsema`